 The Company is an emerging growth company as defined in the Jumpstart Our Business Startups Act of 2012, as amended (the "JOBS Act").
 Under the JOBS Act, companies have extended transition periods available for complying with new or revised accounting standards.
 The Company has elected to use this exemption to delay adopting new or revised accounting standards until such time as those standards apply to private companies.
+As a result, the Company's financial statements may not be comparable to the financial statements of issuers who are required to comply with the effective date for new or revised accounting standards that are applicable to public companies.
+The Company expects to lose its status as an emerging growth company on December 31, 2021, when it expects to qualify as a large accelerated filer based on its market capitalization as of June 30, 2021, according to Rule 12b-2 of the Securities Exchange Act of 1934, as amended.
+As a result, the Company intends to adopt all accounting pronouncements currently deferred under the extended transition period available for emerging growth companies according to public company standards at December 31, 2021.
+The adoption dates for the new accounting pronouncements disclosed below have been presented as such.
 Where allowable, the Company has early adopted certain standards as described below.